-When estimating variances for population subgroups (such as those who have ever had sexual intercourse or those 30-44 years of age), it is important to read in the entire data set first.
-An indicator variable for your subpopulation (e.g. in SAS for 30-44 year olds, "if ager >= 30 then agenew=1") should be created to identify only those observations that will be used in the analysis.
-Then, you define your subgroup of interest within your survey procedure, such as using the SUBPOPN command in SUDAAN, the SUBPOP command in STATA, or by using the DOMAIN statement in SAS or including the variable in your SURVERYFREQ table command.
+When estimating variances for population subgroups (such as those who have ever had sexual intercourse or those 30-49 years of age), it is important to read in the entire data set first.
+An indicator variable for your subpopulation (e.g., in SAS for 30-49 year olds, "if ager $\geq 30$ then agenew=1") should be created to identify only those observations that will be used in the analysis.
+Then, you define your subgroup of interest within your survey procedure, such as using the SUBPOPN command in SUDAAN, the SUBPOP command in Stata, or by using the DOMAIN statement in SAS or including the variable in your SURVERYFREQ table command.
 If the data are subset without first reading in the entire data set, then empty clusters may be lost, making the survey design structure incomplete.
 This may result in the statistical software to terminate or lead to other errors.
+Three variance estimation examples, some of which show examples of making a subpopulation indicator variable, using SAS and Stata for the 2015-2017 file are posted on the NSFG webpage.